banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

 print("n = {}".format(n))
 print("ct = {}".format(ct))
 ```
-For some reason, the inputs a and b are directly evaluated, so we can simple submit `print(flag)` as the input and we will get the flag.
+For some reason, the inputs a and b are directly evaluated, so we can simply submit `print(flag)` as the input, and we will get the flag.
 `YBN24{RS4_mu1t!prim3_f4ct0r1ng}`
 ## Inspector who
 "Hey I came across this website displaying a 3D model of the TARDIS!
 I wonder what I can find from INSPECTING this site..."